ye-hbone-myat/syncingphotos/README.md

   ```console
   */30 * * * * /path/to/python3 /path/to/pythonDrive_latest.py /path/to/SyncFolder
   ```
+  Save and Exit from editor and your cronjob will be installed.

 So, the python google drive syncing script will be running every 30 minutes.
 That is.